-The record of 124 million hundredweight was set in the 2002-03 marketing year when Brazil purchased more than 200,000 metric tons of U.S. rice.
-“Brazil grows a sizable acreage, but it had crop problems during the 2002-03 crop year.”
+The record of 124 million hundredweight was set in the 2002/'03 marketing year when Brazil purchased more than 200,000 metric tons of U.S. rice.
+“Brazil grows a sizable acreage, but they had crop problems during the 2002/'03 crop year.”

 Mexico has been the No. 1 export market for U.S. rice, purchasing about 600,000 metric tons annually, followed by Japan, the European Union and a host of Caribbean Basin countries, including a relative newcomer to the U.S. rice market, Cuba.